pupil-labs/pupil-docs/src/invisible/basic-concepts/data-streams.md

   </v-img>
 </div>

 Fixations are calculated automatically in Pupil Cloud after uploading a recording.
-They are available as part of the [Raw Data Exporter](/invisible/reference/export-formats/#fixations-csv) enrichment downloads.
-The downloads for gaze mapping enrichments ([Reference Image Mapper](/invisible/reference/export-formats/#fixations-csv-3), [Marker Mapper](/invisible/reference/export-formats/#fixations-csv-2)) also include "mapped fixations".
+They are available as part of the [recording exports](/export-formats/recording-data/invisible).
+The downloads for gaze mapping enrichments ([Reference Image Mapper](/export-formats/enrichment-data/reference-image-mapper/#fixations-csv), [Marker Mapper](/export-formats/enrichment-data/marker-mapper/#fixations-csv)) also include "mapped fixations".

 The fixation detection algorithm employed in Pupil Cloud was developed by us, and was specifically designed for head-mounted eye trackers.